Andy-zxy-007/degree_course-management-system/README.md

 The data on the university of Adelaide official website are true and valid.
 Data source is from https://calendar.adelaide.edu.au/

+This development Project is for Professor Claudia's(Associate Professor, School of Computer and Mathematical Sciences, The University of Adelaide

+) use only.

 My system environment is Linux-Centos7.6（64bit）---VirtualBox Self-built Linux system， I have been working as a DBA in China.
 I am familiar with Linux and databases.
 The Operating system environment is installed and configured according to your own preferences.